kvasilopoulos/nationwider/README.md

 coverage](https://codecov.io/gh/kvasilopoulos/nationwider/branch/master/graph/badge.svg)](https://codecov.io/gh/kvasilopoulos/nationwider?branch=master)
 <!-- badges: end -->

-The goal of nationwider is to …
+The goal of {nationwider} is to provide house price data from [\<nationwide.co.uk\>](nationwide.co.uk).
+All datasets available have been curated using tidytools and are return in a convenient rectangular tidy format.

 ## Installation